 Bradley University is adopting this policy to safeguard the health of our students, faculty, staff and their families, our visitors, and the community at large from COVID-19.

-Employees hired after Oct.
-15, 2021, are required to be fully vaccinated by their first day of work or submit a negative test result dated no more than three days prior to their first day of work, with subsequent weekly testing as described below.
+New employees must be fully vaccinated by their first day of work or submit a negative test result dated no more than three days before their first day of work, with subsequent weekly testing as described below until fully vaccinated.
+Find a vaccination site near you.

 Students studying remotely and employees working remotely who are not present on campus are not covered by this policy.

 Students, faculty and staff must submit proof of vaccination as outlined in this policy.
-Individuals who are not fully vaccinated in the fall or who have an approved vaccination exemption in the fall or spring must comply with the testing protocols and other protective measures as required by the university.
-Individuals seeking an exemption from the vaccine requirement must pursue an appropriate exemption through Health Services (for students) or Human Resources (for employees).
+Individuals who have an approved vaccination exemption must comply with the testing protocols and other protective measures required by the university or other governing bodies.
+Individuals seeking an exemption from the vaccine requirement must apply for an appropriate exemption.

 COVID-19 vaccinations are free, whether an individual has health insurance or not.
 While a provider may bill a patient’s health insurance for administering the vaccine, there is usually no out-of-pocket cost to an individual.
-Vaccines may also continue to be available at no cost on campus as Bradley University has hosted a number of vaccine clinics.
+Find a vaccination site near you.

-All employees will be paid for time taken to receive vaccinations and to recover from any vaccine-related side effects.
-Employees are to work with their managers to schedule necessary time off.
+All employees will be paid for time off to receive vaccinations, including boosters, and recover from vaccine-related side effects.
+Employees must work with their managers to schedule necessary time off.

-Official documentation of vaccination status must be provided to Health Services (for students) and Human Resources (for employees) and include the following:
+Official documentation of vaccination status must be provided and include the following:

 The type of vaccine administered.